 Bear in mind that the darker the pigments of colour in your hair, the harder it is to get them out.

 Another option is bleaching, which is not quite as scary as it sounds.
 You can bleach or colour remove your hair at home using The Shade’s Bleach Wash Kit ($21.95) which includes everything you need in one kit, including easy to follow instruction. .

 When you have removed the built-up colour, you can recolour your hair and say hello to bright, shiny colour again.

 Try to adapt your home colouring technique to avoid more colour build-up in future – use the tint brush we provide to only apply colour to regrowth.
 Avoid overlapping colour so that the lengths of your hair have only been coloured once.
-This will keep you on a path to gorgeous colour build-up free hair and banish the build-up blues.
+This will keep you on a path to gorgeous colour and banish build-up.